Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Introduction

-In this paper, the main focus is given to the scheme in~\cite{drauksas2023b}, which we have developed previously and which we find to be a consistent On-Shell scheme that also passes all the mixing renormalization requirements.
+In this paper, the main focus is given to the scheme in~\cite{drauksas2023}, which we have developed previously and which we find to be a consistent On-Shell scheme that also passes all the mixing renormalization requirements.
 The scheme is based on the same traditional OS renormalization conditions, but they are fulfilled by a set of counterterms with a trivial mixing matrix counterterm and non-diagonal mass counterterms.
-In spirit this scheme is very similar to the ones of~\cite{kniehl2006,kniehl2009a}, but in~\cite{drauksas2023b} we have argued against the diagonalization of mass counterterms, which would give rise to mixing matrix counterterms.
+In spirit this scheme is very similar to the ones of~\cite{kniehl2006,kniehl2009a}, but in~\cite{drauksas2023} we have argued against the diagonalization of mass counterterms, which would give rise to mixing matrix counterterms.
 In our view, such a diagonalization violates basis invariance and is responsible for quite a few problems, which have been outlined in~\cite{drauksas2023a} and encountered already in~\cite{freitas2002}.
 In addition, the diagonalization of the mass counterterm implies two sets of field renormalization counterterms, which we have avoided for consistency.
 The principles of basis invariance can be applied to the Weinberg angle counterterm, in turn, this counterterm is also trivial in our approach.

-Most of the analytical work for our scheme in~\cite{drauksas2023b} has already been done, therefore, in this paper we provide the first numerical results for this scheme.
+A part of the analytical work for our scheme in~\cite{drauksas2023} has already been done, but a really practical prescription was lacking.
+In this paper we develop such a prescription, which is a universal and simple formula for the calculation of the anti-hermitian part of the field renormalization entirely in terms of self-energies such that the mixing matrix counterterm is trivial.
+In addition, we provide the first numerical results for this scheme.
 We do so in the spirit of~\cite{almasy2009err}, where the numerical impact for the $W^+\to u\bar{d}$ decay widths in the Standard Model for various CKM renormalization schemes is discussed.
-Our aim is to extend the Table I found in that paper with the results of our scheme.
+We aim to extend the Table I found in that paper with the results of our scheme.
 In doing so, we show that our scheme is plausible not only analytically, but also numerically.